 Even more instant than the pot simmer is a room spray made with essential oils.
 I keep a bottle handy to spritz the bathroom, kitchen, bedrooms and living room any time we need a little pick-me-up.
 It can also work as a linen spray.

 This blend really brings a nice woodsy, spicy outdoorsy scent indoors when misted.
-Plus we’ve got 10 more fall essential oil blends!
+Plus we've got 10 more diy fall scents to choose from!

 —3 tablespoons vodka, ethyl alcohol or witch hazel